THE STRUCTURE AND FUNCTION OF NEURONS

 SYNAPSES

-so once an action potential has arrived at the terminal button at the end of the axon, it needs to be transferred to another neuron or to tissue/muscle.
-To achieve this, it must cross a gap between the presynaptic neuron and the post synaptic neuron.
+Once an action potential arrives at the terminal button at the end of the axon, it must be transmitted to another neuron or to tissue/muscle.
+To achieve this, it must cross the synaptic cleft between the presynaptic and postsynaptic neurons.
 This area is known as the synapse.
-The physical gap between the pre and postsynaptic cell membranes is known as the synaptic gap.
+The physical gap between the presynaptic and postsynaptic cell membranes is known as the synaptic gap.

 At the end of the axon of the nerve cell are several sacs known as synaptic vesicles.
-These vesicles contain chemical messengers (the neurotransmitters - which are chemicals in the brain).
-As the action potential (electrical signal) reaches the synaptic vesicles, it causes them to release their contents.
-The released neurotransmitter (such as serotonin or dopamine) diffuses across the gap between the pre-and postsynaptic cell, where it binds perfectly to specialised receptors that recognise it (a bit like a lock and key) and that are activated by that particular neurotransmitter.
+These vesicles contain chemical messengers (the neurotransmitters, which are chemicals in the brain).
+As the action potential (electrical signal) reaches the synaptic vesicles, it triggers the release of their contents.
+The released neurotransmitter (such as serotonin or dopamine) diffuses across the gap between the pre-and postsynaptic cells, where it binds perfectly to specialised receptors that recognise it (a bit like a lock and key) and that are activated by that particular neurotransmitter.

 Once the neurotransmitter crosses the gap and has been taken up by the post-synaptic receptor site, i.e. the dendrites of the next neuron, the chemical message is converted back into an electrical impulse, and the transmission process begins again in this other neuron.

 A single axon can have multiple branches, allowing it to make synapses on various postsynaptic cells.
-Similarly, a single neuron can receive thousands of synaptic inputs from many different presynaptic—sending—neurons.
+Similarly, a single neuron can receive thousands of synaptic inputs from many different presynaptic neurons.
 Until recently, it was thought that a neuron produced and released only one type of neurotransmitter.
 This was called "Dale's Law."
-However, no evidence exists that neurons can contain and release more than one kind of neurotransmitter.
+However, there is no evidence that neurons can contain and release more than one type of neurotransmitter.

 SENSORY, RELAY AND MOTOR NEURONS

 There are three main types of neurons: sensory, relay, and motor.
 Each of these neurons has a different function, depending on its location in the body and its role within the nervous system.
 Note: All three types of neurons consist of similar parts.
-However, their structure, location and function are somewhat different, which you need to be aware of.
+However, their structure, location, and function differ somewhat, which you should be aware of.

 Sensory neurons are found in receptors such as the eyes, ears, tongue and skin, and carry nerve impulses to the spinal cord and brain.
 When these nerve impulses reach the brain, they are translated into ‘sensations’, such as vision, hearing, taste and touch.
-However, not all sensory neurons reach the brain, as some neurons stop at the spinal cord, allowing for quick reflex actions.
+However, not all sensory neurons reach the brain; some terminate in the spinal cord, enabling rapid reflex responses.

 Relay neurons are found between sensory input and motor output/response.
 Relay neurons are found in the brain and spinal cord and allow sensory and motor neurons to communicate.

 Motor neurons are found in the central nervous system (CNS) and control muscle movements.
-When motor neurons are stimulated they release neurotransmitters that bind to the receptors on muscles to trigger a response, which leads to movement.
+When motor neurons are stimulated, they release neurotransmitters that bind to receptors on muscle cells, triggering a response that leads to movement.

 EXCITATION AND INHIBITION